project-hatohol/HAPI-2.0-Specification/en/README.md

 This procedure is used for getting lastInfo which is stored in a Hatohol server before calling put series procedures.
 Its lastInfo is used for put series procedures to calculate changes current value from previous value.

-When starting up a plugin and no lastInfo in a Hatohol server, it will return lastInfo as empty string.
+No lastInfo in a Hatohol server, it SHALL return an empty string.

 ***Request(params)***